iorodeo/potentiostat/software/python/potentiostat/docs/tests.rst

 Cyclic voltammetry
 ******************

-In cyclic voltammetry the output voltage ramps up and down cyclically in piecewise linear fashion in a triangle waveform for a number of cycles.
+In cyclic voltammetry current is measured while the potential (voltage) between the working and reference electrode is ramped up and down cyclically in piecewise linear fashion - in a triangle waveform - for a number of cycles.
 This triangle waveform can be specified by the *amplitude*, *offset*, *period* and (phase) *shift* in a manner similar to a sine wave.
 Prior to beginning the triangle waveform output, the  test procedure waits for a quiet period during which the voltage is held as a user specified value.
 The quiet period is defined by the